ryedin/site/_posts/2016-04-21-scheduled-tasks.md

 ## How does it work?

-The current implementation converts the crontab entry to a scheduled [lambda](http://docs.aws.amazon.com/lambda/latest/dg/with-scheduled-events.html) function.
-This function basically uses convos APIs to run the command specified in a container in your rack.
+The current implementation converts the crontab entry to a scheduled [Lambda](http://docs.aws.amazon.com/lambda/latest/dg/with-scheduled-events.html) function.
+This function basically uses Convox APIs to run the command specified in a container in your rack.
 To read more you can check out the [docs](/docs/scheduled-tasks/).
 We'd love to hear how you might use this feature and feedback, as always, is very welcome.